 What is the ideal word count for IELTS writing?

-In fact, you can actually lose marks if the writing is under word count.
+Although the word count penalty has been abolished I would advise writing more than 250 words in an essay and over 150 words in writing task 1 to fully develop your answer.
 Here are some examples of what I have heard about the word count in IELTS essays and writing task 1.

 Common myths about word count.

 You do not need to write more than 250 words in writing task 2.

 You must write over 350 words for a Band 8 essay.

 In writing task 1 write more than 200 words for a high score.